 - If the student is receiving financial aid, Federal Law requires that any income be declared.
 If the student is employed and completes a W-4 form, this reporting will occur through regular employment withholding and a W-2 form at tax time.
 If the student does not complete a W-4 form for the employer, they must declare their income with the Financial Aid Office through a specific form that is available from the Financial Aid Office.

 - Students should be aware that Work Study positions are sometimes eligible for Cooperative Education credit if the position can be approved as appropriate per the students major and career goals.

-The student is required to complete a final evaluation of their internship site, which done through Survey Monkey.
+The student is required to complete a final evaluation of their internship site, which done through Qualtrics.
 The link is sent via e-mail to each student.

 The Cooperative Education Program is subject to periodic review and assessment, completed at least once every five years.
 Routine review of evaluations from employers, faculty, and students occurs on a quarterly basis along with continuous review of field placement sites.